#EndSARS: Lagos Police Commissioner disarms all SARS officers, shuts down offices

-The Commissioner of Police (CP) in Lagos State, Hakeem Odumosu, says he has complied with the directive of the Inspector-General of Police, Mohammed Adamu, disbanding the Special Anti-Robbery Squad (SARS).
+The Commissioner of Police (CP) in Lagos State, Hakeem Odumosu, has complied with the directive of the Inspector-General of Police, Mohammed Adamu, disbanding the Special Anti-Robbery Squad (SARS).

 Odumosu, who addressed a group of lawyers protesting police brutality as part of the raging #EndSARS campaign, said already policemen under SARS had been disarmed and their offices shut down.